 - Highlights: Khardung La, Nubra Valley, Umling La, Pangong Tso

-Pro Tip: You can take one route at the starting of your journey and the other route while you are returning back.
-This way you will be able to experience the best of Ladakh and cover most of the top attractions as well as hidden gems.
+Pro Tip: You can take one route at the start of your journey and the other route while you are returning back.
+This way, you can see Ladakh's best attractions and hidden gems.

 How to Prepare for Ladakh Bike Trip?